danweiner/learning-p5-js/README.md

 }
 ```

-The exercise is to write a function that displays Zoog, or my own design using a function.
+The exercise is to write a function that displays Zoog, or [my own design]() using a function.

+### Simple Modularity

+Here's Dan's first video on [functions](https://www.youtube.com/watch?v=wRHAitGzBrg&index=17&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA).

+His example in the video is a bouncing ball, demonstrating modularity.

+Here is the [bouncing ball code]() with functions.